adaobin/BiostatisticsAnalysis/Lemurs.md

 1. If hybrid Lemurs are born then they are more likely to be captive-born rather than wild-born.

 Here, we will look at the number of hybrids per taxon and per sex.
-In total there are 1,034 hybrids which is a small amount compared to the 40,270 that are not a hybrid.
+In total there are 992 hybrids which is a small amount compared to the 40,312 that are not a hybrid.
+The ggplot is used to really accentuate the difference bewteen these two variables.
 The taxon EUL has the most hybrids which should be true as this is known as the hybrid species.
-There are 657 male hybrids and 377 female hybrids.
-My hypothesis was accepted, If hybrid Lemurs are born then they are more likley to be captive-born.
+There are 624 male hybrids and 368 female hybrids.
+My hypothesis was accepted, If hybrid Lemurs are born then they are more likely to be captive-born.

 ::: {.cell}